HOW SESSIONS WORK

 Every session has a beginning, middle and end which is clearly marked and the therapist will prepare clients to come back into everyday life before leaving the session.

-Our therapists are registered with the HCPC and BADth.
-All governed by these bodies respective codes of ethics and confidentiality and work within these standards.
+As a state registered therapist and NHS contracted, I am registered with the HCPC and BADth; which means I am governed by these bodies respective codes of ethics and confidentiality and work within these standards.

 Terminology and methods explained: